chocolate42/flaccid/README.md

 * peakset mode is optimal for a given blocksize list and encode settings when the analysis settings are the same as the encode settings
 * chunk mode takes much less effort for worse efficiency, but is still reasonable for quick encodes
-* greed mode greedily picks the best option for the next frame from a list of block sizes.
+* gset mode greedily picks the best option for the next frame from a fixed set of block sizes.
 It has relatively weak efficiency because it doesn't take into account local frames, and thread occupancy is lower than peakset and chunk as every test for the next frame has to complete before moving on to the next frame

 To speed things up and improve space-efficiency there's some additional options: